 DIGITALL has developed a strong expertise in the manufacturing industry.
 We partner with market-leading solutions such as Salesforce.
 By combining business understanding and technical expertise, we are your partner in your transformation projects and can help you on your way to become the digital champion of your industry.

-Frédéric Demierre, Chief Growth Officer at DIGITALL, leads all aspects of marketing, industry solutions and strategic alliances with the mission to accelerate DIGITALL's business growth in the different markets.
+Frédéric Demierre was Chief Growth Officer at DIGITALL, leading all aspects of marketing, industry solutions and strategic alliances with the mission to accelerate DIGITALL's business growth in the different markets.

 by Juliane Waack